Vegan Family Guide- vegan parent blogger

 Recognition and Press Coverage

-Baby Led Pottying course and consultancy opens in March 2021 with In Vegans We Trust.
+Baby Led Pottying course and consultancy with In Vegans We Trust.
 Content is based on Helen and her child's personal journey, includes vegan products and childcare industry advice.
 Claim your press free sample coupon, and reader discount.

 Eco, reusable sticker books- a page which is popular and unique. made when my child had a sticker fixation.

-Vegan Family Guide is the website Helen Long wanted as a new vegan mum.
+Vegan Family Guide is the website Helen wanted as a new vegan mum.

 Surprised to find one didn't exist, she started it herself in 2018.
-Now with more experience, Helen, 33, has added an online course about how she potty trained her newborn baby, and mistakes made buying plant- based baby bum balm.
-Content is penned from an eco community in Lancashire, UK, where Helen currently lives with her partner and toddler, also vegan.
+Now with more experience, Helen, 34, has added an online course about how she potty trained her newborn baby, and mistakes made buying plant- based baby bum balm.
+The website was written in London, where Helen currently lives with her partner and toddler, also vegan.
+(They also spent some time in an eco community)

 Helen asked the same questions as all vegan parents/ guardians having a baby for the first time.
 Vegan Family Guide emerged from her personal notebook, with the aim of providing comprehensive and simply organised answers.
 It's about more than diet; but every aspect of lifestyle, learning and leisure.